jkoz/ihet3/main.md

 transfer engine torque to the transmission, without a direct mechanical link between two components" [@AnglMdrndsl] .
 Engine torque is transferred to transmission by moving fluid at high velocity at low pressure (p.
 296).

-A stator added in the middle of turbine and impeller helps to multiply engine torque by smoothly redirecting fluid back to impeller.
+When the engine first starts, torque is transferred from the engine to the impeller.
+The impeller rotates causing the turbine rotates.
+The torque is now transfer from the turbine to the transmission.
+Initially, when the impeller rotates and the turbine is stationary, the fluid in torque converter can be turbulent.
+Therefore, a stator added in the middle of turbine and impeller, smoothly redirecting fluid from turbine back to impeller; thus, multiplying engine torque.
 The following illustration shows basic components of a torque converter.

 [fig5]: stator.jpg
 ![**Figure 5**: A stator located between two components can redirect fluid